-Finnair will be the first European airline to take delivery of the new Airbus 350xwb aircraft which is designed to rival Boeing’s carbon-fiber reinforced thermoplastic 787 and 777x.
-Finnair announces that not only will the plane receive a newly designed cabin special for this aircraft, but they plan to take this aircraft initially to the Far East, commencing service of the A350xwb to Shanghai, Bangkok and Beijing in the second half of 2015 and expand service to Hong Kong and Singapore by 2016.
+Finnair is the first European airline to take delivery of the new Airbus 350xwb aircraft.
+The A350 rivals Boeing’s carbon-fiber reinforced thermoplastic 787 and 777x.
+Finnair announces that the plane receives a new cabin special for this aircraft.
+Initially the plane will fly to the Far East.
+Finnair will deploy the A350 to Shanghai, Bangkok and Beijing in the second half of 2015.
+Service expands to Hong Kong and Singapore by 2016.
 At this time there is no plans to bring the aircraft to North America.

 Routes to be launched in 2015 in red, routes to be launched in 2015 in blue